madiali/mips-emulator/notes/C#-to-Java.md

 ## [`Console.ReadKey()`](https://learn.microsoft.com/en-us/dotnet/api/system.console.readkey?view=net-7.0)

-* Seen in `MIPS_Emulator.Program.cs`.
+* Seen in `mips.Program.cs`.
 * This method blocks until a key is pressed, then gets the key.
 * [Java can't handle non-blocking (i.e. user doesn't have to hit Enter) input easily](https://stackoverflow.com/questions/1066318/how-to-read-a-single-char-from-the-console-in-java-as-the-user-types-it?noredirect=1&lq=1), so we use `nextLine()`, which requires the user to hit Enter after typing something.
-* This is fine in `MIPS_Emulator.Program.cs`, where user input isn't fed into a game that requires non-blocking input.
+* This is fine in `mips.Program.cs`, where user input isn't fed into a game that requires non-blocking input.
   * I use `nextLine()` and require the user to hit Enter for now...
 TODO need to improve this later.
 * This will not be fine when we get to game implementation, and we'll need to use a workaround, which exists.
 * [StackOverflow](https://stackoverflow.com/questions/1066318/how-to-read-a-single-char-from-the-console-in-java-as-the-user-types-it) and [information from 68 upvote answer](https://darkcoding.net/software/non-blocking-console-io-is-not-possible/).